unikraft/loupe/README.md

 **Step 2**: Build the application container, e.g., for nginx:
 ```
-$ ./loupe generate -b -db ../loupedb -a "nginx" -w "wrk" -d ./Dockerfile.nginx
+$ ./loupe generate -b -db ../loupedb -a "nginx" -w "wrk" -d ./Dockerfile.nginx --only-build-docker
 ```
-We don't need to perform the actual system call measurement, we only need the container to be built, so you can kill this command (CTRL+C) as soon as the container is built.
-In the future we'll extend Loupe with an option to only do that.
+We don't need to perform the actual system call measurement, we only need the container to be built, so we pass `--only-build-docker`.

 **Step 3**: Enter the container and generate coverage.
 It's as simple as running the instrumented software.
 For example, with Nginx: